M&A Software Supply Chain Diligence.

 Diligence tenants are sealed by default.
 Source code, scan results, and reports are accessible only to the named diligence team.
 Read-only token revoked at close.

 An enterprise software acquirer ran Safeguard against a target's GitHub org during the technical diligence window.
 The 24-hour report surfaced two strong-copyleft contamination paths into the target's proprietary SDK that nobody — on either side of the table — had spotted.
-The license-exposure finding became a material indemnification carve-out in the SPA, repriced the deal by $4.2M, and unblocked the close.
+The license-exposure finding became a material indemnification carve-out in the SPA and unblocked the close.

 Book a working session with the diligence team.
 We'll walk through the 24-hour report format and the sealed-tenant model.